BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 ### Observational Studies

-Farming your own ingredients can be expensive, so a cheaper alternative could be foraging for ingredients are growing by themselves.
+Farming your own ingredients can be expensive, so a cheaper alternative could be foraging for ingredients that are growing by themselves.
 The statistician's version of this is observational studies.
 In observational studies the statistician has little to no control over the treatments or the data collection.
 This makes inference challenging as